ardo-o/taco-cholos-web/README.md

 ## Functionality

-The application provides three main tabs:
+The application provides four main tabs:

 1. **Home Tab**: Displays an introductory section with images representing the restaurant.
 2. **Order Tab**: Allows users to place orders by selecting items from the menu and providing necessary contact details.
 It calculates the subtotal, tax, and total automatically.